buggyrace/buggy-race-about/docs/index.md

 **Got students learning Python?**
-_Buggy Racing_ is a project (fully documented software + material) for running a practical Python programming project:
+_Buggy Racing_ is the software, documentation and supporting material for running a practical Python programming project:
 [see the overview](overview).